 Unlike Jonathan Hensleigh, Lexi Alexander is not afraid to hold back on the violence – Dominic West is despatched by being thrown into a crunching machine filled with glass; a criminal gang are bazookaed by Ray Stevenson as they conduct mid-air acrobatics; others are dropped from buildings to be impaled on spiked railings; and we see faces shot off and fingers impaled in eyeballs.
 The script, which comes from the duo that co-wrote Iron Man the same year, pays much more respect to the comic-book source and introduces a number of supporting characters and villains from the comic-book.
 (The film is notedly produced under the Marvel Knights banner, a Marvel comic-book imprint that was designed to deal with more adult material).
 Punisher: War Zone is even a different film to the original visually – much darker in tone, much more richly vibrant in its lighting schemes.
 It has the feel of a real Punisher film at last.

 One feels somewhat dubious about Ray Stevenson in the title role.
 The 6’4″ Stevenson looks more like a British bouncer than a comic-book superhero.
 He seems too dour to fill out a larger than life role like The Punisher.
 Unfortunately, in that Ray Stevenson looks like a big lunk in the role, he fails to bring much emotional depth to the scenes where Castle visits Julie Benz’s widow, expressing regret for the killing of an innocent.
-Dominic West, a British actor who has gained a reasonable profile on American screens ever since tv’s The Wire (2002-8) and has turned up everywhere from Mona Lisa Smile (2003) to The Forgotten (2004), 300 (2007), Hannibal Rising (2007) and John Carter (2012), plays the super-villain Jigsaw.
+Dominic West, a British actor who has gained a reasonable profile on American screens ever since tv’s The Wire (2002-8), plays the super-villain Jigsaw.
 West seems to regard comic-book adaptation as meaning an opportunity to give a thoroughly broad and over-the-top playing.
 The one who stands out in his performance is Doug Hutchinson.
 He has a chilling deadliness in his presence and Lexi Alexander gives him full opportunity to play to the gallery killing people everywhere.
 It is he more so than the over-acting Dominic West who becomes the real villain of the show.